nextcloud/android/SETUP.md

 NOTE: You must have the Android SDK 'tools/', and 'platforms-tools/' folders in your environment path variable.

-* Complete the setup of project properties and resolve pending dependencies running "setup_env.bat" or "./setup_env.sh" .
 * Run "ant clean" .
-* Run "ant debug" to generate a debuggable version of the ownCkoud app.
+* Run "ant debug" to generate a debuggable version of the ownCloud app.

 ### 3. Building with console/maven: